-Activity note: Some walking on uneven ground, some standing, boarding motorcoaches, boarding train, boarding river boat.
+Activity note: Some walking on uneven ground, boarding motorcoach a few times, boarding train and riverboat.

 Breakfast: At the hotel, a buffet that includes entrées, fruit, cereal, juice and coffee.

-Morning: FIELD TRIP: Enjoy a morning on the Essex Steam train and Riverboat.
-Essex Steam Train & Riverboat's 2½-hour journey begins at the historic 1892 Essex Station for a 12-mile, narrated round-trip into the heart of the unspoiled Connecticut River Valley - designated "one of the last great places on earth" by the Nature Conservancy.
-The steam locomotive pulls vintage coaches at 20 mph through the quintessential New England towns of Deep River and Chester.
-The picturesque countryside includes pristine meadows, a quaint farm, a millpond with waterfall, and trestles and bridges over rivers and creeks.
-A natural highlight is the undeveloped Selden Neck State Park, accessible only by boat.
+Morning: This morning we travel to the Essex Steam train and Riverboat.
+The Essex Steam Train & Riverboat's offer us a 2½-hour journey begins at the historic 1892 Essex Station for a 12-mile, historically narrated round-trip into the heart of the unspoiled Connecticut River Valley - designated "one of the last great places on earth" by the Nature Conservancy.
+Pulled by a steam locomotive with vintage coaches at 20 mph through the quintessential New England towns of Deep River and Chester.
 At Deep River Landing, passengers are escorted onto the Becky Thatcher riverboat for a cruise along the Connecticut River.
-The visual serenity of the river valley is on full display from Becky's multiple decks.
 The deep water, coves, inlets, marshes, wildlife, and rocky shoreline are all at once, simply breathtaking!
 Just as impressive are the historic sights including Gillette Castle, Goodspeed Opera House, and the Haddam Swing Bridge.
 Upon Becky's return to Deep River Landing, the steam train welcomes passengers for the return trip back to Essex Station.

-Afternoon: After lunch we will have a private presentation at the Connecticut Trolley Museum in East Windsor.
+Afternoon: This afternoon we travel to the Connecticut Trolley Museum for a private presentation.
 This museum contains a variety of trolley cars as well as exhibits on the societal impact of the “Trolley Era.”
 We will then take a ride on one of the trolley cars that has been returned to service.

 Dinner: At a local restaurant.